 Slips and falls are frequent occurrences around swimming pools: the slick pool deck material becomes treacherous when covered in water from dripping, splashing kids.
 Since the pool deck is also extremely hard, a slip and fall can result in serious injuries like sprains or fractures, so it's crucial to take measures to avoid this type of accident.
 For starters, never allow kids to run by the pool.
 Look for handrails whenever possible and, when selecting pool shoes, try to find options with a little grip on the sole.
 And, before heading to the pool, scan the deck for potential hazards like noodles or goggles that could cause problems.

 When we think about kids and pool safety, we always worry about drowning (as we should) but it's important to take care of their feet as well.
-So if you follow my advice by the pool this summer, you'll hopefully avoid sad endings to fund days like my poor son had this week.
+So if you follow my advice by the pool this summer, you'll hopefully avoid sad endings to fun days like my poor son had this week.
 If your child has a foot injury from the pool, or just from summer fun, contact Houston podiatrist Dr. Andrew Schneider for an immediate appointment.